ashen99/sample/README.md

 this is the main branch.

-we are on the develop branch
+we are on the develop - just misspelling